jeonggunlee/jeonggunlee/README.md

-### Hi~!
-You can find the details about me at http://www.onchip.net
+### :octocat: Hi~!
+You can find the details about me at ✨ http://www.onchip.net ✨

 <!--
 **jeonggunlee/jeonggunlee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.